Current and Prospective Students

 Business Career Services is the vital link between the business community and the Alberta School of Business in providing employability skills development and job opportunities for all students within the faculty; to deliver valuable career counselling; to enhance job search skills through career development services; and to provide employers with skilled workers well prepared to contribute to their organization.

-We focus on providing our students the tools for successful career self-management enabling the developing the employability skills necessary to help you achieve your career goals.
+We focus on providing our students the tools for successful career self-management enabling the development of the employability skills necessary to help you achieve your career goals.

 - Access Job Search & Career Development Resources